DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 ### On `Window`, `WindowP` and the `GLFWwindow *` opaque type

-As for the opaque `Window`/`WindowP` definition in our `./Main.lean`, we as programmers will have to make sure that whenever a `GLFWwindow *` is the return type or a argument type in our functions, we will must use `Window` in our Lean4 code.
+As for the opaque `Window`/`WindowP` definition in our `./Main.lean`, we as programmers will have to make sure that whenever a `GLFWwindow *` is the return type or a argument type in our functions, we must use `Window` in our Lean4 code.

 ```
 opaque WindowP : NonemptyType